filipw/Strathweb.CacheOutput/README.md

 Server side caching
 --------------------
 By default **CacheOutput** will use *System.Runtime.Caching.MemoryCache* to cache on the server side.
 However, you are free to swap this with anything else
-(static Dictionary, Memcached, Redis, whatever..) as long as you implement *IApiOutputCache* interface.
+(static Dictionary, Memcached, Redis, whatever..) as long as you implement the following *IApiOutputCache* interface (part of the distributed assembly).

     public interface IApiOutputCache
     {